bharatagrawal/pentmenu/README.md

 * TCP ACK Flood - offers the same options as the SYN flood, but sets the ACK (Acknowledgement) TCP flag instead.
 Some systems will spend excessive CPU cycles processing such packets.
-If the source IP is set to that of an established connection, it is possible that an estabished connection can be disrupted by this 'blind' TCP ACK Flood.
-This attack is considered 'blind' because it does not take into account any details of any established connection (like sequence or acknowledgement numbers).
+If the source IP is set to that of an established connection, it is possible that an established connection can be disrupted by this 'blind' TCP ACK Flood.
+This attack is considered 'blind' because it does not take into account any details of any established connection (like sequence or acknowledgment numbers).
 For more information see https://www.staminus.net/a-ddos-attack-explained-tcp-ack/ for example.

 * TCP RST Flood - offers the same options as the SYN flood, but sets the RST (Reset) TCP flag instead.